Teoscar Hernández: Los Angeles Dodgers

 On January 12, 2024, Hernández signed a one-year, $23.5 million contract with the Los Angeles Dodgers.
-He won the NL Player of the Week Award for the week of June 3–9 after he was 9 for 25 with four home runs, three doubles, six runs scored, and 10 RBI during that span.
-He was selected to the 2024 Major League Baseball All-Star Game, his second such selection.
-He won the 2024 Major League Baseball Home Run Derby, the first Dodger to win the contest.
-Hernández finished the 2024 regular season with a .272 average, a career-high 33 home runs, and 99 RBIs in 154 games.
-He hit a grand slam in Game 3 of the National League Division Series, a game the Dodgers lost to the San Diego Padres.
+He won the National League (NL) Player of the Week Award for the week of June 3–9 after he was 9 for 25 with four home runs, three doubles, six runs scored, and 10 RBI during that span.
+He was selected to the All-Star Game, his second such selection.
+He won the MLB Home Run Derby, the first Dodger to win the contest.
+He finished the regular season with a .272 average, a career-high 33 home runs, and 99 RBIs in 154 games.

+Hernández hit a grand slam in Game 3 of the NL Division Series (NLDS), a loss to the San Diego Padres.
 He then hit another home run in Game 5 to help the Dodgers win the series.
-Overall he had six hits in 18 at-bats in the series, with seven RBI.
-He struggled in the National League Championship Series against the New York Mets, recording only two hits in 22 at-bats with only one RBI.

-Hernandez would go on to hit .350 in the 2024 World Series against the New York Yankees with one home run and 4 RBI in five games, including a game-tying two run double off Gerrit Cole as part of a five-run rally in the 5th inning of the deciding fifth game as the Dodgers won the series.
+He had six hits in 18 at-bats in the series with seven RBI.
+He struggled in the NL Championship Series (NLCS) against the New York Mets, recording two hits in 22 at-bats with one RBI.
+Hernández hit .350 in the World Series against the New York Yankees with one home run and 4 RBI in five games, including a game-tying two-run double off Gerrit Cole as part of a five-run rally in the 5th inning of the deciding Game 5 as the Dodgers won the series.

 On January 3, 2025, Hernández signed a three-year, $66 million contract to remain with the Dodgers.
 Hernández started his second year with the Dodgers as the right fielder on March 18 against the Chicago Cubs in Tokyo, as part of the MLB Tokyo Series.
-In the game, Hernandez went 1–for–4 with an RBI single in the Dodgers' win.
+In the game, Hernández went 1-for-4 with an RBI single in the Dodgers' win.
 On April 27, he hit his 200th career home run in the bottom of the fifth inning against the Pittsburgh Pirates' Bailey Falter.
-On July 3, Hernández recorded his 1,000th career hit in the top of the fifth inning against the Chicago White Sox He played in 134 games during the season, with a slash line of .247/.284./.454, his lowest offensive production since the 2019 season.
+On July 3, Hernández recorded his 1,000th career hit in the top of the fifth inning against the Chicago White Sox He played in 134 games during the season, with a slash line of .247/.284/.454, his lowest offensive production since 2019.
 He did hit 25 home runs and drive in 89 RBI.
 He also struggled defensively at times during the season.

-Hernández began the 2025 postseason by hitting two home runs in the opening game of the Wild Card Series against the Cincinnati Reds.
+Hernández began the postseason by hitting two home runs in the opening game of the Wild Card Series against the Cincinnati Reds.
 He had four hits total in the two games.
-In the 2025 NLDS and 2025 NLCS combined, he had seven hits in 31 at-bats with two home runs and five RBI.
-Hernández won his second championship when the Dodgers beat the Blue Jays in seven games in the 2025 World Series.
+In the NLDS and NLCS combined, he had seven hits in 31 at-bats with two home runs and five RBI.
+Hernández won his second consecutive championship when the Dodgers beat the Blue Jays in seven games in the World Series.
 He had seven hits in 29 at-bats with one home run and two RBI in the series.